-Students are assigned to a DPT program faculty member for assistance and advice throughout their academic careers.
+Once matriculated into the professional phase of the program, students will be assigned a new PT faculty member as their advisor.
 It is the responsibility of the student to contact their advisor once assigned.
-Academic advisor assignments can be found on the MyBU Student Link Portal website under the Academics Tab.
-Students who feel that a different advisor will improve their advising situation may ask the program director or department chair for a change.
+Academic advisor assignments can be found on the ongoing PT Blackboard website under Program Info.
+Students who feel that a different advisor will improve their advising situation may ask the DPT program director or department chair for a change.